abryu/Build-a-Web-Search-Engine/InvertedIndex(Python)/README.md

 ## Any problems I have encountered and solved, and lessons I have learned
 * Conversion between various data structures (List/Dictionary/Set)
 * Get cleaner result (Solved by analyzing the words appear in previous result and then clean the unreasonable words)
-* The order of processing procedure will affect the result.
+* The order of processing procedures will affect the result.
 ## Results:

 ### How many words are identified from the training set